 Our servers are designed to enable customers to maximize computing power while minimizing the physical space utilized.
 We offer server systems with twice the density of conventional solutions, which allows our customers to efficiently deploy our server systems in scale-out configurations.
 Through our proprietary technology, we can offer significantly more memory and expansion slots than traditional server systems with a comparable server form factor.
 In addition, we offer systems in a 1U configuration with features and capabilities generally offered by competitors only in a server with room for two racks or shelves, or a 2U server, configuration.
-For example, our "1U TwinTM" system contains two full feature dual processor, or DP, serverboards in a 1U chassis.
+For example, our "1U Twin" system contains two full feature dual processor, or DP, compute nodes in a 1U chassis.
 We also offer systems in a 2U configuration with features and capabilities generally offered by competitors only in a server with room for four racks or shelves, or a 4U server, configuration.
-For example, our "2U Twin2" system contains four full feature DP serverboards in a 2U chassis which are designed to address the ever-increasing efficiency, density and low total cost of ownership demands of today's high performance computing clusters and data centers.
+For example, our "2U Twin2" system contains four full feature DP compute nodes in a 2U chassis which are designed to address the ever-increasing efficiency, density and low total cost of ownership demands of today's high performance computing clusters and data centers.
+Our "2U Twin3 system contains eight full feature UP compute nodes in a 2U chassis which are designed to optimize for high-density and low-power environments.
+In addition, our MicroCloud, an 8-node system within a 3U enclosure provides a compelling, cost-effective solution for hosting, searching, or cloud computing applications.